 Of course, if health problems like asthma and emphysema aren’t an issue, then that’s not really a concern.
 My goal in bringing this up was to at least give you some food for thought so you can make the best decision for you & your family.

 If you do decide to open windows, try opening only one in each room.
-The reason is because 2 or more windows tend to allow more air flow through a room but the drawback is the disturbance in air around the purifier.
+The reason is that 2 or more windows tend to allow more airflow through a room but the drawback is the disturbance in the air around the purifier.
 Basically, you defeat the purpose of using a purifier when doing so.

 Perhaps you occasionally enjoy listening to the lovely sounds during a warm summer’s night.
 Wait until your indoor air has been freshened then open only one window.
 You’ll find it will have minimal impact on the indoor quality where you live in most cases.

 You SHOULD open your windows if: